Best Elope Ideas

 Micro weddings by and large are much more casual, which means less headaches and stress for everyone involved.

-Is a Micro Wedding Right for You?
+Is a Micro Wedding Right For You?

 The main concern here is that you are comfortable with your choice.
 If are fine with only inviting a couple dozen guests and you are looking forward to a ceremony at a smaller venue, then this might be the choice for you.